randr000/MyCalculator/README.md

 # MyCalculator
-Simple Calculator app for Windows 10.
+Calculator app for Windows 10.
 No need for installation.

-My company upgraded my os to Windows 10 but took away the Calculator app and prevents users from installing anything.

-I don't have a physical calculator at my desk and do not always want to open up Excel just to do a simple calculation so I made my own.
+Update on work computer took away the calculator app.
+No physical calculator at my desk.

 Go to "MyCalculator/MyCalculator/MyCalculator/bin/" and download all the contents in the Release folder.